richard-hajek/environment-overseer/README.md

 │   │   └── <activity>
 │   ├── enable
 │   │   └── <activity>
+│   ├── status # Optional
+│   │   └── <activity>
-│   └── status # Optional
+│   └── triggers # Optional
 │       └── <activity>
 ├── timers
-│   └── <activity> # Contains number of seconds activity spent enabled ├── rev_timers
+│   └── <activity> # Auto generated
+├── rev_timers
-│   └── <activity> # Contains number of seconds activity has left └── status
+│   └── <activity> # Auto generated
+└── status
-    └── <activity> # Only exists if the activity is currently enabled
+    └── <activity>
 ```

 In examples above `<activity>` is always a single file, named by the activity itself.

-##Warning

-Neither `overseer` or `overseer -r` will be ran automatically, yet they are designed to be, use systemd or similar to run it automatically.
-`overseer` as `simple` systemd unit type, `overseer -r` as `oneshot`.
-You can use example service unit in this repo.
+### Description of file structure:

+`activities/<activity>.json` -
+Main configuration file of activity, contains "Limit" and "Auto" timers.

+`exec/disable/<activity>` -
+Script to disable the activity.

+`exec/enable/<activity>` -
+Script to enable the activity.

+`exec/status/<activity>` -
+Used to guard whether the system conditions hadn't changed, e.g. in a process crash.
+This script should examine the system and report whether the activity is actually enabled or disabled, regardless of what overseer thinks.
+If this report will be in conflict with what overseer thinks, overseer will take action to fix it.

+`exec/triggers/<activity>` - Script, that if returns 1, the activity will be enabled, 0 activity will be disabled.

+`timers/<activity>` - Contains number of seconds an activity spent enabled.
+**Auto generated and managed**

+`rev_timers/<activity>` - Contains number of seconds activity has left until limit.
+**Auto generated and managed**

+`status/<activity>` - A symlink to `activities/<activity>.json`, represents enabled activity.
+**Managed, but manual interference is possible**